JMiguelRegaladoN/Python-Testing/README.md

 - os.environ -
 ## STEP 1

-- Gather all environment-dependent configuration values currently available to the application.
+- Gather all environment-dependent configuration values currently available to the application os.environ.
 These values are critical for ensuring the system is properly initialized.

 ## STEP 2